bcrowell/bcrowell.github.io/psychopathic_ai/index.md

 Our society has reached a tipping point with artificial intelligence.
 The harm is skyrocketing, and the claimed benefits are mostly snake oil.
-I'm not normally a big fan of government regulation, but it's necessary here.

 ![scene of a car crash](tesla_crash.jpg)